Ali Sher Khan Anchan: Reign

-Conquest of Ladakh
+Invasion of Ladakh

-It is related that the Ladakh kingdom once extended to Sermik in the west.
-During the reign of Ghazi Mir, the Ladakhis were driven out, not only from the Kharmang valley but from the entire district of Purik (Kargil), which was occupied by Ali Sher Khan, the heir apparent.
-He is said to have garrisoned the fort at Kharbu with soldiers and appointed a ‘Kharpon’ or governor to administer the border area.
+The Ladakh kingdom once extended to Sermik in the west.
+During the reign of Ghazi Mir, the Ladakhis were driven out, not only from the Kartaksha Valley but from the entire district of Purig (Kargil) by Anchan who garrisoned the fort at Kharbu with soldiers and appointed a Kharpon or governor to administer the border area.

-A few years had not passed when the king of Ladakh, Jamyang Namgyal, attacked the principalities of Purik (Kargil), annihilating the Skardu garrison at Kharbu and putting to the sword a number of petty Muslim rulers in the principalities of Purik.
-Ali Sher Khan Anchan left with a strong army by way of Marol, bypassed the Ladakhi army occupying Leh, the capital of Ladakh.
-The king of Ladakh was ultimately taken prisoner.
+A few years later the Gyalpo of Ladakh, Jamyang Namgyal, attacked Purig, killing the Skardu garrison at Kharbu as well as a number of Muslims.
+Anchan left with a strong army by way of Marol, bypassed the Ladakhi army and occupied Leh, the capital of Ladakh.
+Namgyal was taken prisoner.

-The king of Ladakh sued for peace and since Ali Sher Khan's intention was not to annex Ladakh, he agreed on the condition that the villages of Ganokh and Gagra Nullah (Grugurdo) should be ceded to Skardu and the Ladakhi king should pay annual tribute.
-This tribute was paid through the Gonpa (monastery) of Lama Yuru till the late-17th century.
-The region of Purik was also annexed into Baltistan.
+After Namgyal sued for peace, Anchan signed a peace treaty with him.
+Accordingly, the villages of Ganokh and Gagra Nullah (Grugurdo) were ceded to Skardu and the Ladakhi king agreed to pay annual tribute.
+This tribute was paid through the Gonpa (monastery) of Lama Yuru until 19th century.
+In this way the region of Purig was annexed into Baltistan.
+A marital alliance was established between Skardu and Ladakh; a Balti princess, Gyal Khatun, was married to Jamyang on condition that her son would succeed him (later to be known as Sengge Namgyal), while Anchan married Jamyang's daughter, Mandok Gyalmo.
+The battle occurred around 1594 CE.

-Anchan got her daughter, Gyal Khatun, married with Jamyang under the condition that her sons would be the next rulers of Ladakh.
-Anchan also married a Ladakhi princess, Mandok Gyalmo.
+Conquest of Astore and Chilas

-Conquest of Brushal and Shinaki
+The plundering raids on villages in Roundu, Dras, Gultari and Shigar by the people from Gilgit, Chilas and Astore, while he was preoccupied with the campaigns in Ladakh, forced Anchan to march to Astore and Chilas and annex them.
+Anchan's grandson, Shah Sultan was appointed governor of Astore.

-The incessant attacks on and plunder of villages in Roundu, Dras, Gultari and Shigar by people from Gilgit, Chilas and Astore, while he was preoccupied with the campaigns in Ladakh, forced Ali Sher Anchan to march on Gilgit with a strong army.
-He conquered Astore, Gilgit, Hunza, Nagar and Chilas.
-From Gilgit, he advanced to and conquered Chitral and Kafiristan.
-To commemorate his victory he planted a Chinar Tree (Plane Tree) at Brushal.
-Haramosh valley marked the eastern end of Maqpon territory.
-Anchan brought a number of war prisoners from Chilas, Chitral and Gilgit and got them settled in Kargil and Baltistan; their descendants still exist in these areas and are known as Brokpas.
+Invasion of Gilgit

-In the folklore named after this Chinar of Brushal-Brosho Shingial, the exploits of Ali Sher Anchan enumerated and tribute is paid to the Anchan for his remarkable conquest and the boundary of his kingdom from Kargil from the east to Brushal in the West and in doing so, the Balti people have also been allowed to share the tribute.
-In one line the western and eastern boundaries of the kingdom under Ali Sher Anchan have been defined as "Leh Purang na Brushal Shingel", literally "from Leh’s Purang to Brushal’s Chinar Tree".
+Around this period, the Gilgit ruler Sultan Mirza was defeated by Chitral ruler Sangin Ali, who occupied Gilgit.
+Sultan Mirza was forced to take refuge in Skardu and ask Anchan for help.
+Anchan defeated Chitralis and restored Sultan Mirza to throne.
+He also gained territory up to Haramosh Valley and a daughter of Gilgit ruler, Jawahar Khatun, was married to Anchan's son Ahmad Khan.

-Anchan is also accredited with introducing Polo at Shundur Polo Ground for the first time.
+To commemorate his victory Anchan planted a Chinar Tree (Plane Tree) at Brushal.
+In the folklore about this Chinar of Brushal, the exploits of Ali Sher Anchan are enumerated and tribute is paid to the Anchan for his remarkable conquests.
+A popular Balti saying defines the western and eastern boundaries of the kingdom under Ali Sher Anchan as "Leh Purang na Brushal Shingel", literally "from Leh’s Purang to Brushal’s Chinar Tree".